vishnupal/Hybrid_cloud_task_1/README.md

 ```
 ### task 2-> create a security group Service here ingress is set the inbount rules it mean user can access can we which specfic service so here i open http on port 80 and open ssh on port 22 so here user can access both service
 ### here egress is use for ec2 instance which service service can access it mean outside the ec2 instance .
+### here add port 443. bcz when i access ssh connection then it is faild it required 443 for connection so i add this port number. and i not use portcol -1 bcz it open all the port .
 ```
 resource "aws_security_group" "Security_of_ec2" {
   name        = "Service"